-The golden age bracket for arterial cleansing begins in the late thirties and extends into the eighties and nineties.
+The golden age bracket for the nutritional arterial cleansing begins in the late thirties and extends into the eighties and nineties.
 Even the oldest participants - over ninety - can obtain good results.

 As the old saying goes, an ounce of prevention is better than a pound of cure.
 This is absolutely true in case of all degenerative diseases, including atherosclerosis.